dlguswo333/react-playground/README.md

 This repository is for playing around React.
 Therefore minimal, lightweight, and not production-ready.

+If you want typescript, switch to `typescript` branch.

 # Project Structure
 ```
 src : Source code directory.